 Sage Mountain has whole or half pigs raised on organic fruit and vegetables, alfalfa, and beer mash with customizable cuts and flavors (whole pig $1,350, approx. 130 lbs.; half pig $700, approx. 65 lbs.).
 If you’re worried about storage, they can also provide you with a freezer at cost.

-Newcomer Maher Family Farm has pigs lovingly raised by young farmers. for more details.
+Newcomer Maher Family Farm has pigs lovingly raised by young farmers.
+Email the farm for more details.

 5) COOKING CLASSES

 Give the gift of knowledge — on what to do with all this local bounty!

 Renowned chef and San Diego newcomer Pascal Lorange has launched kids’ group cooking classes at his Crudo restaurant in Carmel Valley.
 A 90-minute class for 10 kids ($325) teaches them how to prepare sweet and savory dishes and includes an apron (plus an appetizer for patient parents).
 Look for adult classes in January: a 2-hour hands-on cooking class ($100) with Pascal that includes champagne, bien sûr!
 Email Sylvie for more information.

 Chef Jenn Felmley offers customized private and group cooking classes: